TheFishNextDoor/Tasks/README.md

 ### PICKUP_ARROW
 - **Description:** Triggered when a player picks up an arrow.
 - **Associated Data:**
-    - Player: The player picking up the arrow
     - Location: The location of the arrow entity
     - Entity: The arrow entity
     - Amount: 1